 Individual country chapters cover background information, accounting policies and practices, discuss the form and content of published financial statements and offer sample accounts.

 International Corporate Procedures

 LS Sealy et al (eds.)

-A regularly updated looseleaf publication in three volumes, this reference work includes information on tax and accounting and features model company accounts.
+This regularly updated database includes information on tax and accounting and features model company accounts.
 The model accounts are presented in the standard format for each country with original language and English language versions presented together.
 Contact us to request documents from the database.

 To find out how you can borrow books from the Library please see our guide to book loans.
 You can obtain copies of articles or extracts of books and reports by post, fax or email through our document supply service.